What is Gender-Based Violence?

-- Our shared understanding includes a definition of gender based violence which was developed by the former National Group to Address Violence Against Women.
-It is based on the United Nations Declaration on the Elimination of Violence Against Women (1993), and it states: ‘Gender based violence is a function of gender inequality, and an abuse of male power and privilege.
+‘Gender based violence is a function of gender inequality, and an abuse of male power and privilege.
 It takes the form of actions that result in physical, sexual and psychological harm or suffering to women and children, or affront to their human dignity, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or private life.
 It is men who predominantly carry out such violence, and women who are predominantly the victims of such violence.
 By referring to violence as “gender based” this definition highlights the need to understand violence within the context of women’s and girl’s subordinate status in society.
-Such violence cannot be understood, therefore, in isolation from the norms, social structure and gender roles within the community, which greatly influence women’s vulnerability to violence.
-(Scottish Government and COSLA, 2018) Scottish Government and COSLA (2018), Equally Safe: Scotland’s strategy for preventing and eradicating violence against women and girls
+Such violence cannot be understood, therefore, in isolation from the norms, social structure and gender roles within the community, which greatly influence women’s vulnerability to violence’.

-Find out more about the various forms of gender-based violence below.
-With thanks to Shakti Women's Aid for support with definitions.
+Find out more about the various forms of GBV below.
+With thanks to Shakti Women’s Aid for support with definitions.

 Rape